USEPA/WNTR/documentation/gis.rst

 Find the intersect between geometries
 --------------------------------------

-The :class:`~wntr.gis.intersect`  function is used to find the intersection between geometries.
+The :class:`~wntr.gis.geospatial.intersect`  function is used to find the intersection between geometries.
 This functionality can be used to identify faults or landslides that intersect pipes, or assign demographic data to network components.